kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 51: July 30, 2020

+**Today's Progress**: I worked on section 9.
+Today I worked on maily on the vidly app, added the movies routes and model.
+The twist was embedding a genre schema to the movies model.

+**Thoughts**: It's gonna take me longer than I expected to finish this course but I think it's gonna be worth it cuz I'm having so much fun learning and putting everything into practice.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nodejscomplete/commit/cdd86d4e7b71f788e1e116e06b858b3d11df170d)

+---

 ### Day 50: July 29, 2020

 **Today's Progress**: I finished section 8.
 Worked on the vidly project adding customers routes and adding models to the project.
 Also learned about modeling relationships in a nosql db (mongodb).